Home » What Age Can Children Stay Home Alone?

 Whether you are contemplating a brief jaunt out or a daily absence from the home of many hours, what to do with your children is always an issue.
 Daycare and babysitter rates are expensive and increasing all the time.
 It’s unrealistic, if not impossible, to continuously rely on family members to provide childcare.
 It makes sense that many parents eagerly ask, what age can my child start staying home alone?

+It may be surprising how unclear the answer to this question is for parents.
+Different states have different laws and guidelines in response to the question.
 The decisions for when to begin leaving your child home alone, how often, and for how long, are all extremely important.
 Not only are childcare mistakes irresponsible and potentially dangerous, but such actions can also actually have legal ramifications.
 Guilty verdicts of neglectful supervision may result in lawsuits, fines, or even jail time.
-Our guide below is designed to help avoid such disasters.
-We have resources for determining a child’s readiness to be home alone, safety tips, and resources.

 The guidelines that have been published by reputable child development experts about readiness for time home alone share important basic principles.
 These basics include recommendations to consider your child’s preparedness in: